St John Ambulance Brigade in South Africa 1900-1902

 He volunteered for service in South Africa during the Second Anglo Boer War in support of the Army Medical Services.
 During his few months in South Africa, he was first attached to No 5 General Hospital, and then to Langman's Hospital where he became ill.
 He died of disease at Bloemfontein on 27 May 1900.

-He is also commemorated on a memorial to the Southampton Volunteer Ambulance Corps in Southampton Old Cemetery, Cemetery Road, Southampton, Hampshire
+He is also commemorated on a memorial to the Southampton Volunteer Ambulance Corps in Southampton Old Cemetery, Cemetery Road, Southampton, Hampshire.

-Not included in SJAB SA Medal Roll
+Not included in OSJJ Register.

 38 SupernumerAry officer